Dee Bradley Baker: Animal and creature characterizations

 Starting with gigs on The Wild Thornberrys, he voiced an assortment of animal characters, which would become one of his specialties.
 He voiced Pig George in the live action animal film My Brother the Pig.
 Baker has also been involved with television shows for younger children including: Dora the Explorer where he provided animal sounds; Mickey Mouse Clubhouse where he voices Boo Boo Chicken; Curious George where he voices Gnocchi, My Friends Tigger & Pooh where he voices Buster the dog and Jake and the Neverland Pirates (airing on Disney Junior) where he voices Tick-Tock the crocodile.
 In Avatar: The Last Airbender where he voiced the creatures Appa and Momo and would soon voice many other creatures in the series as well as its sequel, The Legend of Korra, where he voices Naga, Pabu and Oogi.
-He voiced in the American Dragon: Jake Long and Ben 10 series, the latter of which he voiced many alien creatures such as Stinkfly and Wildmutt, as well as some of the transformations.
-He also voiced in the Ben 10 sequels such as Ben 10: Alien Force, Ben 10: Ultimate Alien and Ben 10: Omniverse, as well as its live-action adaptations and the show's reboot.
-Derrick J. Wyatt, who was the art director for Omniverse, noted that they had to allow other voice actors to do some of the aliens in the later series because Baker was doing almost all of them and some of the characters were putting a strain on his throat.
+He voiced in the American Dragon: Jake Long and Ben 10 series, the latter of which he voiced many alien creatures such as Stinkfly and Wildmutt.
+Baker also appeared in the Ben 10 sequel series Ben 10: Alien Force, Ben 10: Ultimate Alien and Ben 10: Omniverse, as well as its live-action adaptations and the show's reboot.
+In Alien Force and Ultimate Alien, Baker voiced a majority of the Omnitrix aliens.
+Omniverse art director Derrick J. Wyatt noted that the production team had to allow other voice actors to do some of the aliens in the later series because Baker was doing almost all of them and some of the characters were putting a strain on his throat.
 Outside of television, he provided the voice of Captain Jack Sparrow's talking parrot in the refurbished Pirates of the Caribbean rides at Disneyland and the Magic Kingdom.

 In 2007, Baker got the role of Perry the Platypus in the Disney series Phineas and Ferb.
 At the 2013 San Diego Comic-Con panel, Baker mentioned that when he auditioned, he was asked to provide three different creature sounds, regardless of whether it actually sounded like a platypus, of which one was selected as Perry's characteristic sound.
 Perry has become a breakout character for the series, with Baker appearing at multiple Comic-Con panels for the show.
 In 2014, Perry was nominated for a Nickelodeon Kids' Choice Award for Best Animal Sidekick.
 Coincidentally, another one of Baker's voiced characters, Waddles the pet pig in Gravity Falls, was nominated for the same category.
 He provides the voice of Eagly, the eagle, in HBO's TV series Peacemaker.